 Hobart Sporting Car Club members can enjoy club membership in various ways – as competitor, official or spectator.
 They are also eligible to compete in most events run by other car clubs, such as motorkanas and khanacross – ideal for young people who can compete from age 14 years.

 This website is currently undergoing a gradual upgrade.
-We hope you’ve noticed a number of changes we’ve made to improve information, especially about our signature events, and to make access to all site information a little easier.
+We hope you’ve noticed a number of changes we’ve made to improve information, especially about our signature events and our new membership portal.

-We’ve got more improvements planned, especially around a new membership portal and new online facility for completing event entry forms online.
+We’ve got more improvements planned including a comprehensive historical image gallery and a new online facility for completing event entry forms online.